olga-od-ua/hello_ireland/TESTING.md

 9. As a Site User I want to be able to have a personalized user account so that I can view my personal order history, save my payment details.

-- This is also achievable after a successful registration and the profile can be accessed by a user through My Profile navbar link.
+- This is also achievable after successful registration and the profile can be accessed by a user through My Profile navbar link.

 ![See screenshot below](media/readme_images/UX_stories/UX_stories_testing/UX_story_9.png)